fissehab/MuleSoft/README.md

-# mulesoft
+# MuleSoft
-This repository contains code used for my YouTube MuleSoft tutorials which are found at https://www.youtube.com/channel/UC3wJ5podsri_socVp0sJIlQ
+This repo contains tutorials on MuleSoft.
+You can visit my [website](https://mulesoft-enthusiast.com/mulesoft-tutorials/) for details.
+You can also get my YouTube MuleSoft tutorials [here](https://www.youtube.com/channel/UC3wJ5podsri_socVp0sJIlQ).